CSA Steaua București

-Clubul Sportiv al Armatei Steaua București, commonly known as CSA Steaua București (/ro/) or simply Steaua, is a major multi-sports club based in Bucharest and run by the Ministry of National Defence.
+Clubul Sportiv al Armatei Steaua București, commonly known as CSA Steaua București (/ro/) or simply Steaua, is a major multi-sport club based in Bucharest and run by the Ministry of National Defence.
 It is one of the most successful clubs in Romania and among the most successful multi-sport clubs in Europe.
 Founded on 7 June 1947 as Asociația Sportivă a Armatei București (lit.
-'Army Sports Association Bucharest'), the club changed its name several times before settling on to Steaua (The Star) in 1961.
+'Army Sports Association Bucharest'), the club changed its name several times before settling on Steaua (The Star) in 1961.

 The club is most known for its football team, also called CSA Steaua București.
 Other sections belonging to the club are rugby, ice hockey (autonomous – Hochei Club Steaua Suki București), handball, water polo, basketball, volleyball, athletics, swimming, gymnastics, boxing, rowing, canoeing, shooting, weightlifting, fencing, tennis, cycling, and judo.

 History

-On 7 June 1947, at the initiative of several officers of the Romanian Army, the first Romanian sports club of the Army was born through a decree signed by General Mihail Lascăr, High Commander of the Romanian Royal Army.
-The club was to be called ASA București (Asociația Sportivă a Armatei București – English: Army Sports Association), with seven different sections (football, fencing, volleyball, boxing, shooting, athletics, and tennis), and its leadership was entrusted to General-Major Oreste Alexandrescu.
-The decision had been adopted on the ground that several officers were already competing for different clubs, premise to a good nucleus for forming future competitive teams.
+The first Romanian Army sports club was formed on 7 June 1947, following a decree signed by General Mihail Lascăr, High Commander of the Romanian Royal Army.
+The club was called ASA București (Asociația Sportivă a Armatei București, Army Sports Association), with seven different sections (football, fencing, volleyball, boxing, shooting, athletics, and tennis), and its leadership was entrusted to General-Major Oreste Alexandrescu.
+The decision was made as several officers were already competing for different clubs, providing a strong foundation for future competitive teams.
 This was also the year of the club's first national title, achieved by Gheorghe Viziru in tennis.